|February 15, 2020

 Welcome to BioMarketing Insight’s monthly newsletter.

-The last topic I cover was “Regulatory Updates: Some Good News and Additional EU Requirements” If you missed this article, click here to read it.
-This month we will cover “New Approaches to Alzheimer’s Disease.”
+The last topic I covered was “New Approaches to Alzheimer’s Disease” If you missed this article, click here to read it.
+This month we will cover “Sick or Injured, Microrobots to the Rescue!”

 We encourage you to share this newsletter with your colleagues by using the social media icons below, or by simply forwarding this newsletter or use the link below.
 Should you or your colleagues want to join my mailing list, click on the link below.